What is the VAT threshold and when do you need to register for VAT?

 VAT flat rate scheme

-This is only eligible for businesses with less than £150,000 (of taxable turnover – this is the total of everything you’ve sold that isn’t VAT exempt).
-The scheme is designed to make record keeping more simple for small businesses by allowing you to apply a fixed-rate percentage to turnover, dependent on industry.
+This scheme is only eligible for businesses with less than £150,000 of taxable turnover.
+It is designed to make record keeping simpler for small businesses by allowing you to apply a fixed-rate percentage to turnover, dependent on industry.

 For more detailed information from HMRC, click here.